dylansmith/node-exif-renamer/README.md

 * 1.2.0
   * Introduced filename conflict resolution via sequential filenaming in response to [#9](https://github.com/dylansmith/node-exif-renamer/issues/9)
+  * Fixed incorrect calculation of modified time on some systems [#10](https://github.com/dylansmith/node-exif-renamer/issues/10)
   * Deprecated the `--overwrite` flag
   * Added support for passing globs to `rename_dir`, exposed via the `--glob` cli flag.
 This option will override `--recursive` and allow